Joubert syndrome: Signs and symptoms

 Most of the signs and symptoms of the Joubert syndrome appear very early in infancy with most children showing delays in gross motor milestones.
 Although other signs and symptoms vary widely from individual to individual, they generally fall under the hallmark of cerebellum involvement or in this case, lack thereof.
 Consequently, the most common features include ataxia (lack of muscle control), hyperpnea (abnormal breathing patterns), sleep apnea, abnormal eye and tongue movements, and hypotonia in early childhood.
 Other malformations such as polydactyly (extra fingers and toes), cleft lip or palate, tongue abnormalities, and seizures may also occur.
 Developmental delays, including cognitive, are always present to some degree.
 Severe forms have been noted to include hypoplasia of the corpus callosum.

-Those with this syndrome often exhibit specific facial features such as a broad forehead, arched eyebrows, ptosis (droopy eyelids), hypertelorism (widely spaced eyes), low-set ears and a triangle shaped mouth.
-Additionally, this disease can include a broad range of other abnormalities to other organ systems such as retinal dystrophy, kidney diseases, liver diseases, skeletal deformities and endocrine (hormonal) problems.
+Those with this syndrome often exhibit specific facial features such as a broad forehead, arched eyebrows, ptosis (droopy eyelids), hypertelorism (widely spaced eyes), low-set ears, and a triangle shaped mouth.
+Additionally, this disease can include a broad range of other abnormalities in other organ systems such as retinal dystrophy, kidney diseases, liver diseases, skeletal deformities, and endocrine (hormonal) problems.

 Genetics

-A number of mutations have been identified in individuals with Joubert syndrome (JBTS) which allowed for classification of the disorder into subtypes.
+Several mutations have been identified in individuals with Joubert syndrome (JBTS) which allowed for classification of the disorder into subtypes.

 This disorder can be caused by mutations in more than 30 genes within genetic makeup.
 The primary cilia play an important role in the structure and function of cells.
-When primary cilia are mutated and defected, it can cause various genetic disorders among individuals.
+When primary cilia are mutated and defective, it can cause various genetic disorders among individuals.
 This mutation of primary cilia can disrupt significant signaling pathways during the development of the fetus.

-Mutations in these various genes are known for causing around 60-90% of Joubert Syndrome cases.
+Mutations in these various genes are known to cause around 60-90% of Joubert Syndrome cases.
 In the remaining cases, the cause is unknown if not linked to a mutation of known genes.

 Diagnosis

-The disorder is characterized by absence or underdevelopment of the cerebellar vermis and a malformed brain stem (molar tooth sign), both of which can be visualized on a transverse view of head MRI scan.
+The disorder is characterized by the absence or underdevelopment of the cerebellar vermis and a malformed brain stem (molar tooth sign), both of which can be visualized on a transverse view of the head MRI scan.
 Together with this sign, the diagnosis is based on the physical symptoms and genetic testing for mutations.
 If the gene mutations have been identified in a family member, prenatal or carrier diagnosis can be pursued.

 Joubert Syndrome is known to affect 1 in 80,000-100,000 newborns.
-Due to the variety of genes this disorder involves, it is likely to be under-diagnosed.
+Due to the variety of genes this disorder involves, it is likely to be underdiagnosed.
 It is commonly found in Ashkenazi Jewish, French-Canadians, and Hutterite ethnic populations.
 Most cases of Joubert syndrome are autosomal recessive; in these cases, both parents are either carriers or affected.
 Rarely, Joubert syndrome is inherited in an X-linked recessive pattern.
 In these cases, males are more commonly affected because they must have one X chromosome mutated, while affected females must have mutated genes on both X chromosomes.